Invigilation and Syllabus Information for NDCA Competitors

 Snap Underarm Turn - Quick Underarm Turn: This pattern is listed as an NDCA silver step in American Rumba.
 It is also listed as a bronze step in the DVIDA syllabus.
 Many teachers mistakenly use this pattern in Bronze at NDCA competitions, which is not allowed.

-Double Underarm Turns: Underarm turns are defied by how many times a leaders hand passes in front of his face.
-If his hand passes his face twice it is a double underarm turn.
+Double Underarm Turns: Underarm turns are defined by how many times a leaders hand passes in front of her face.
+If his hand passes her face twice it is a double underarm turn.
 And no...letting go of her halfway through does not save you ;-)

 Syncopated Crossbody lead to a Syncopated Underarm Turn: No syncopations allowed.